ivelasq/pipedream/content/blog/understanding-the-r-pipe.md

 However, if you create an anonymous function, you can decide what the input argument names are, whether `.`, `x`, `data`, anything!
 So, if you are tied to the dot syntax in {magrittr}, you can ‘bootstrap’ your own dot syntax with `\(.) {}`.

-In sum: the native R pipe does not support the dot syntax unless you explicitly define your own.
+In sum, the native R pipe does not support the dot syntax unless you explicitly define your own.

 ## Getting to the solution